Check Point Next Generation Threat Prevention Appliance

 Check Point Software TechnologiesProduct:

 - Overall Rating:

 - Strengths: Solid feature set and easy to manage.

 - Weaknesses: Documentation is a little overwhelming; expensive.

 - Verdict: Cost and very minor documentation deficiencies mar an otherwise superb product only slightly.
 Still, an excellent representative from this pioneer company in the field.

+The Threat Prevention Appliance from Check Point Technologies provides a solid security platform that can be customised with the addition of several software blades.
 This tool can be loaded with blades for firewall, identity awareness, an intrusion prevention system, as well as a SmartEvent blade - all of which can be managed from one web-based management interface.
 The firewall blade features the same technology that drives Check Point's FireWall-1, ensuring solid security at the gateway.
 The identity awareness blade provides full identity-based security policy capabilities with Active Directory integration.
 The IPS blade offers a full-featured intrusion prevention system to complement the firewall blade for added security.
 Finally, the SmartEvent blade provides a security event management and analysis platform that delivers real-time, graphical threat management data and reporting.